medtagger/MedTagger/README.md

 $ docker-compose up
 ```

-For now, please disable default admin account.
+For now, please **disable default admin account**.
 This will be disabled automatically
 on production builds in the future!

 **Keep in mind that this project is not fully stable yet!**